ethannicholas/Frost/docs/values.md

 Performance Considerations
 ==========================

-Value objects allow for many optimizations; Panda would be unacceptably slow if `Int` were a regular class instead of a value - even calculating `1 + 1` would multiple heap allocations.
-Fortunately, this is not the case, and after optimization math in Panda compiles down to the same basic arithmetic instructions that it does in languages like C.
+Value objects allow for many optimizations; Frost would be unacceptably slow if `Int` were a regular class instead of a value - even calculating `1 + 1` would multiple heap allocations.
+Fortunately, this is not the case, and after optimization math in Frost compiles down to the same basic arithmetic instructions that it does in languages like C.

 However, there are still some pitfalls to be aware of.
-Casting a value type to an `Object` requires Panda to convert it to a full-fledged refcounted object with an object header.
+Casting a value type to an `Object` requires Frost to convert it to a full-fledged refcounted object with an object header.
 This "wrapping" is handled automatically, as is unwrapping if the object is cast back to an object type, but it can have a significant performance impact.